-- A. The president may consider for readmission the applicant who has been suspended. - B. Criteria that the president will consider in assessing candidacy for readmission are as follows: - 1.
-Assessment of the candidate's willingness to address those deficiencies that contributed to the prior suspension, and - 2.
-Assessment of the likelihood that the readmitted student may succeed in pursuing their training objective.
+The Health Science Coordinator will review each case and may recommend readmission to the college President.
+Criteria that the Nursing Coordinator will consider in determining readmission include demonstration of the student's willingness to address the deficiencies that contributed to the prior suspension and assessment of the likelihood that the readmitted student may succeed.